marshalneves/singleton-pattern/README.md

 # Sigleton Pattern

-A simple application that implements the digleton project pattern
+A simple application that implements the Sigleton Pattern

 ## Getting Started